WesternGamer/gta-toolkit/README.md

 # RDR2 Texture Toolkit

+NOTE: The texture converter by citizenfx was removed to comply with a DMCA takedown request.
+This means that any releases of this tool with the texture tool has been removed.
+A new release of this tool without the texture converter will be released.
+That version will require you to have RedM installed and will tell you where the texture tool is located.
+Sorry for the inconvenience.

 A tool forked off of Neodymium's GTA5 Texture Toolkit, that allows you to create RDR2 texture files without requiring to buy GTA5.

 ## How it works: